howdyravi/AL-Interface-Tracker/README.md

 5. Run: `AL: Search Interfaces`to look for a specific **"Interface"**.
 6. Use **"Collapse All"** action to collapse the tree view.
 7. Use **"Refresh"** action to update the view.
+8. **"Unimplemented Interfaces"** are now marked with a ❗ for easy identification.
+9. Right Click on the object to **"Reveal on the AL Interface Tracker**".

 ---